MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Labs/Gov_Licensed/Optional_Task_1.md

 ## Steps

-1. To launch Pages, open a new Edge browser tab and navigate to <a href="https://m365.cloud.microsoft/pages/" target="_blank">m365.cloud.microsoft/pages</a>.
+1. To launch Pages, open a new Microsoft Edge browser tab and navigate to <a href="https://m365.cloud.microsoft/pages/" target="_blank">m365.cloud.microsoft/pages</a>.

-1. If prompted, log into your work account.
+1. If prompted, log in to your work account.

 1. If you've never used Pages before, select **Create new page** when prompted.